 3. Humility: If you’re unsure how to best perform a task, do you ask for help or plow forward?
 If you’re too proud to take direction or criticism, you’re putting pride ahead of the good of the team and the health of your career.

 4. Communication: Avoiding comments that make others uncomfortable or undervalued is a prerequisite, of course, but true professionals also grasp many subtler aspects of communication.
 For example, when you provide feedback, are you careful to do it in a way that will be helpful rather than belittling?
 Do you listen to input from others even when you think you know best?
+How do you communicate?
+Are you doing it with real-time communication tools (learn more over at agora.io) so you can connect with them faster?
+All of this shows your willingness to discuss important issues without leaving them hanging.

 5. Tidiness: The effect of your personal choices on others extends to the clothes you wear.
 A suit and tie don’t make you a professional.
 But taking care to dress appropriately for your workplace conveys that you’re attuned to your environment and that you respect the job and the people around you.
 It’s also a matter of self-interest, since employers say that clothing choices affect promotion prospects.